 What We Do

-Seattle Jobs Initiative offers low-income individuals training that leads to college credentials in growing local industry sectors.
-We creatively align support services – intensive school navigation, housing, childcare and transportation – to provide participants the best opportunity to complete their career pathways and to secure and retain well-paying jobs.
-Our objective is to help individuals who live below 200 percent of the Federal Poverty Level to acquire the skills they need to advance out of poverty, while simultaneously meeting the needs of local businesses for a skilled workforce.
+SJI offers individuals from under-invested communities career-start technical and performance skills training that leads to a career pathway in growing local industry sectors.
+We creatively align support services – such as career navigation, housing, childcare, and transportation – to provide participants the best opportunity to complete their career journey and to secure and retain well-paying jobs.
+Individuals acquire the skills they need to advance out of poverty, while simultaneously meeting the needs of local businesses for a skilled workforce.